nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-3.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265)

-## Major bug fixes
+## Major Bug Fixes

-### Fix null version on doc inside folder copied from clipboard
+### Fix Null Version on Doc Inside Folder Copied From Clipboard

 The version of documents in a folder copied from the clipboard is reset to zero, instead of being null.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30250](https://jira.nuxeo.com/browse/NXP-30250)

-### Do not log password when failing to connect to Kafka
+### Do Not Log Password When Failing to Connect to Kafka

-Kafka password are now always masked in the logs.
+Kafka passwords are now always masked in the logs.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30304](https://jira.nuxeo.com/browse/NXP-30304)

-### Correct mime-type in S3DirectBatchHandler
+### Correct MIME Type in `S3DirectBatchHandler`

 The S3 content-type header is now split into MIME type and encoding, and then saved to the blob properties.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30357](https://jira.nuxeo.com/browse/NXP-30357)

-### Fix thumbnails computation when importing a large PDF with S3 BlobProvider
+### Fix Thumbnails Computation When Importing a Large PDF With S3 BlobProvider

 The thumbnails are now correctly computed after a direct upload to S3 buckets, even for 5 MB and larger files.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30122](https://jira.nuxeo.com/browse/NXP-30122)

-# Learn more
+# Learn More

 [More information about released changes and fixed bugs](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=21249) is available in our bug tracking tool.